Main content:

 Why Understanding Battery Capacity Matters

-Learning this distinction helps you:
+Understanding this distinction helps you:

-- Estimate real-world runtime accurately.
+- Estimate potential runtime more accurately.

 Breaking Down the Basics: mAh vs Wh